woodzofficial/audio-slicer/README.md

 ### Using GUI

-Run the following command to start GUI:
+Run the following command to launch GUI:

 ```Shell
 python slicer-gui.py